Preconditioned Adjoint Data Assimilation for Two-Dimensional Decaying and Forced Turbulence: Conclusion

 \section{Conclusion}

 In this study, we developed a mathematical framework for preconditioned adjoint data assimilation, specifically designed to address the challenges of reconstructing chaotic turbulent flows from sparse observations.
 The method relies on a generalized definition of the inner product in the optimization, which introduces a spectral weighting kernel.
 This formulation allows for the choice of control variables in a latent space, distinct from the physical velocity space, where the simulation and optimization are more effectively performed.
 For the specific forms of the preconditioner being an algebraic or exponential weighting in wavenumber space, this approach can be interpreted as using the fractional derivative, or a sharpened version of the velocity as a control vector for the optimization.
 Employing the preconditioner implicitly introduces a precursor simulation step, similar to solving a diffusion equation within the data assimilation loop, and helps regularize the ill-posed inverse problem.

-Our results demonstrate that this preconditioning could significantly improve reconstruction accuracy.
-The exponential preconditioner, which mimics the physics of the heat equation, proved particularly effective.
-It acts as a robust smoother that stabilizes the optimization by suppressing high-wavenumber instabilities while retaining the fidelity of the reconstructed flow fields.
-This confirms that performing the inversion in a diffusion-regularized latent space yields superior convergence and accuracy compared to standard techniques.
+Our results demonstrate that this preconditioning significantly improves reconstruction accuracy in both decaying 2D isotropic turbulence and statistically stationary forced Kolmogorov flow, indicating that its stabilizing effect is tied to a common feature of adjoint dynamics: scale-selective suppression of incoherent high-wavenumber components.
+The optimal kernel depends on the flow regime and depends on the spectral statistics of the underlying flow.

-Finally, we clarified the source of the effect for the preconditioned adjoint by statistically examining the adjoint sensitivity.
-We found that, under the standard formulation, adjoint energy exhibits exponential growth, particularly at small scales due to chaotic divergence; however, this growth is largely driven by incoherent small-scale fluctuations with a negligible signal-to-noise ratio.
+In addition, we also analyze the source of the effect for the preconditioned adjoint by statistically examining the adjoint sensitivity.
+We found that, under the standard formulation, adjoint energy exhibits exponential growth, particularly at small scales due to chaotic divergence; this growth is largely driven by incoherent small-scale fluctuations with a negligible signal-to-noise ratio.
 The preconditioned approach overcomes this limitation by explicitly suppressing these unreliable high-wavenumber components.
 By steering the gradient descent toward coherent large-scale structures where the sensitivity remains physically meaningful, the method avoids the ``spectral catastrophe” inherent to the raw adjoint and enables stable data assimilation in chaotic regimes.